 Sukiyabashi Jiro is a tiny restaurant in the heart of Ginza.
 It’s got three Michelin stars and has served raw fish to the likes of President Obama and Prime Minister Abe.
 A movie has been made about it.
 All the guidebooks recommend a visit.
 A meal costs a cool 30,000 yen.
-It’s almost impossible to get a reservation.
-Oh, and sometimes they (we have heard) discriminate against foreign customers.
-Skip that joint.
-There are over 5,000 sushi restaurants in Tokyo, many of them providing a luxury experience to rival that of Jiro, for fewer yen.
+It’s almost impossible to get a reservation (you can book a seat at his son’s restaurant, though).
+But luckily there are over 5,000 sushi restaurants in Tokyo, many of them providing a luxury experience to rival that of Jiro.
 If you’re looking for something a little fancier than our budget sushi options, here are 4 (and a half) alternatives to the giant Jiro name.

 1. Isshin (Asakusa)

 Isshin is a restaurant that is best described as modest, despite the Michelin star it boasts.
 Fifteen minutes from Asakusa Station, Isshin serves up old-style sushi in a cozy atmosphere.
 Rice cooked over charcoal is their “thing”, and they’re also known for their abalone (in season).
 Lunch sets start at 6,000 yen.The chef and his wife are friendly and will make you feel right at home despite the language barrier.
 Reservations recommended to make sure you don’t miss out.